landonpoch/Streamer/README.md

-A client for streaming files to a server
+A client and server for streaming stuff